abby2727/contact-manager-app/README.md

 -   **Contact Deletion:** The app provides a straightforward method for users to remove contacts they no longer need.

-## Future Features

-I plan to add this feature in the future:

--   **Search Functionality:** Users can search for specific contacts using various criteria, such as name, phone number, or email.

--   **Contact Categories:** Contacts can be categorized or tagged for better organization and filtering.

 -   **User Authentication:** To secure contact data, the app includes user authentication mechanisms, allowing registered users to manage their contacts.

--   **User Authorization:** Different user roles, such as administrators and standard users, ensure appropriate access control and permissions.

 ## Technologies Used